 Outreach Program Fees:

-- General Presentations: $50 (An additional donation to our Education Programs would be much appreciated)
+- $50 (An extra modest donation to our Education Programs would be much appreciated)

-- A transportation fee may be applicable to above programs
+- A transportation fee may also be applicable.

 Student Outreach Programs

 Enjoy our programs in the convenience of your own classroom or facility.
 Learn about aspects of Japanese culture through interactive presentations or craft making!
-(All programs are 40-45 minutes in length unless noted).
-We currently serve south Palm Beach County and north Broward County.
+All programs are 40-45 minutes in length unless noted.

 - Introduction to Japan (K-5th grade): What is school like in Japan?
 What’s their lifestyle like?
 What kinds of clothes do they wear?
 What do they eat?
 Discover the answers in this interactive show -and- tell program.